 - I join the jury committee for a project called Literatuur op het Scherm.
 The project wraps up with a presentation at the Stedelijk Museum Amsterdam, where I read a column to a packed audience.

-- My Geometry Girl project, funded by the Dutch Foundation for Literature and the Creative Industries Fund NL, goes into full development.
+- My Geometry Girl project, funded by the Dutch Foundation for Literature and the Creative Industries Fund NL, goes into development.

 - After writing about the genre, I join the jury committee for an open call for literary games.
 Which, in turn, leads to an advisory board seat.